Luke Parker's Birthday Message for Madison Prewett Is Raising Eyebrows Among Bachelor Fans

 Happy birthday, Madison Prewett!

-The Bachelor star turned 24 years old on Wednesday and received some sweet shout-outs from her fellow franchise members.
+The Bachelor star turned 24 years old on Wednesday and received some sweet shout-outs from her fellow franchise members via Instagram.

 "Happy birthday!!!!!"
-Raven Gates wrote in the comments section.
+Raven Gates wrote in the comments section of a celebratory post Prewett shared to the social network.

 "BEAUTY QUEEN," Vanessa Grimaldi added.